adam-versed/agentic-ide-toolbox/README.md

    - [technical-approach-pattern.md](technical-approach-pattern.md)
    - [technical-approach-example.md](technical-approach-example.md)

-2. Update `architect-mini.md` DOCS_PATH (top of file) to succesfully complete doc location i.e. `${DOCS_PATH}tasks-pattern.md` if followed point 1 above, value would be `.docs/`
+2. Update `architect-mini.md` DOCS_PATH (top of file) - if `${DOCS_PATH}tasks-pattern.md` then value would be `.docs/`
 3. Update `architect-mini.md` BUILD_COMMAND (top of file), if intend to use yarn this would be `yarn build`
 4. Update `architect-mini.md` TEST_COMMAND (top of file), if intend to use yarn this would be `yarn test`
 5. Share amended `architect-mini.md` with Claude 3.5 and describe your project
 6. Interact with the guided 5-step process to generate your documentation
-7. No additional tools or IDE required - just Claude 3.5!
-8. Use the produced docs with the mini workflow prompt in your IDE of choice [mini-coding-workflow.md](coding-workflow/mini-coding-workflow.md)
+7. Use the produced docs with the mini workflow prompt in your IDE of choice [mini-coding-workflow.md](coding-workflow/mini-coding-workflow.md)
-9. Optional - I would recommend setting up specific rules files for your chosen tech i.e. if im using jest with typescript, I would create a jest-typescript-guide.mdc file in cursor
+8. Optional - I would recommend setting up specific rules files for your chosen tech i.e. if using jest with typescript, create a jest-typescript-guide.mdc file in cursor (see [MDC-Examples](mdc-files/))

 For examples of the documents produced see: